Stephen-Arsenault/WE1010NA-Backlight/README.md

 [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0).

 # Warranty
 This project, whether sold directly by me or anyone else, does not come with a warranty.
 Any modifications or damage to your Weller WE 1010NA or injury as a result is solely your own responsibility.
+Additional support is not offered.